East Carolina Earns First National Ranking Since 2008 After 3-1 Start

 McNeill, who starred as a four-year letterman in the late 1970s, was appointed East Carolina's 20th head football coach on January 21, 2010 after completing a 10-year stay at Texas Tech.

-The Lumberton native has delivered on those pledges during his initial four campaigns, which also marked his 25th, 26th, 27th and 28th overall seasons coaching at the collegiate level.
+The Lumberton native has delivered on those pledges during his initial five campaigns, which also marked his 25th, 26th, 27th, 28th and 29th overall seasons coaching at the collegiate level.

-After initially rewriting the school's offensive record books in 2010 and consistently adding more entries each following year, McNeill's efforts on the recruiting trail, dedicated off-season commitment and family approach resulted in a competitive balance that allowed the Pirates to post their second-highest single-season win total in school history last fall.
+After initially rewriting the school's offensive record books in 2010 and consistently adding more entries each following season, McNeill's efforts on the recruiting trail, dedicated off-season commitment and family approach resulted in a competitive balance that allowed the Pirates to post 26 victories in a recent three-year span that included the program's second-highest single-season win total in school history in 2013.

-Equally as impressive as ECU's 10-3 overall mark and 37-20 Beef 'O' Brady's Bowl win over Ohio in 2013 was the Pirates' first-ever same-season sweep of in-state Atlantic Coast Conference opponents North Carolina and NC State after posting convincing 55-31 and 42-28 triumphs over the Tar Heels and Wolfpack, respectively.
+Almost as impressive as ECU's 10-3 overall mark and bowl victory in 2013 was the Pirates' first-ever same-season sweep of in-state ACC opponents UNC and NC State.
 McNeill's squad broke or matched 52 individual and team single-game, single-season and career standards, while both sides of the ball ranked among the Top 15 nationally in 12 statistical categories.

 During his initial season in 2010, the self-described football "lifer" guided East Carolina to six wins and qualification for a bowl game, despite inheriting a program which lost 34 lettermen off the previous year's squad - the most of any FBS program in America.
 Capacity crowds at Dowdy-Ficklen Stadium were also treated to a thrilling, high-scoring and prolific spread offensive scheme which literally enjoyed a record-breaking campaign - shattering or at least matching 29 team or individual standards.